Who Must Be Told About a Guardianship

 - The person over whom the guardianship is requested (also known as the “proposed protected person”), if the person is age 14 or older.

 - The person’s paternal grandparents.

 - The person’s brothers and sisters who are age 14 and older.

 - The person’s children who are age 14 and older.

 - The person’s grandchildren who are age 14 and older.

-- Any person who has custody of the ward.
+- Any person who has custody of the proposed protected person.

-- Any person or officer of a care provider who has the care, custody, or control of the ward (for instance, a hospital, nursing home, or assisted living facility where the person is staying).
+- Any person or officer of a care provider who has the care, custody, or control of the proposed protected person (for instance, a hospital, nursing home, or assisted living facility where the person is staying).

 - If the person receives any benefits from Medicaid, the Director of the Department of Health and Human Services.